donatogomez/ays9/docs/gettingstarted/portal.md

 Use CTRL+B 1, 2 or 3 to toggle between the TMUX windows.

-In order to have to portal also available on the ZeroTier IP address, we'll need to update the portal configuration `/optvar/cfg/portals/main/config.yaml`.
+In order to change the IP address and port on which the portal is reachable or any other portal configuration we'll need to update the portal configuration `/optvar/cfg/portals/main/config.yaml`:

-First stop the portal using CTRL+C in the third TMUX window (CTRL+B 2) and then update the value of `ipaddr` in `/optvar/cfg/portals/main/config.yaml` from `127.0.0.1` to `0.0.0.0`:
+First stop the portal using CTRL+C in the third TMUX window (CTRL+B 2) and then update for instance the value of `ipaddr` and `port` in `/optvar/cfg/portals/main/config.yaml`:

 ```bash